China, cooperation and the future: Xi Jinping's end-of-year speech - ExBulletin

 Good evening!
 2022 is approaching and from Beijing I offer you my most sincere wishes for the new year.

 Recalling the past year, 2021 was of extraordinary importance.
 We have personally experienced milestones in the history of the Chinese Communist Party and the People’s Republic of China.
-With the historic interweaving of the two centenarian goals of struggle, we have started our new path for the complete construction of a modern socialist country and we are making great strides towards the great renaissance of the Chinese nation.
+With the historic interweaving of the goals of the struggle of the “two centenarians”, we have started our new path for the complete construction of a modern socialist country and we are making great strides towards the great renaissance of the Chinese nation.

 Throughout the past year, workers, those in the fields as well as those in businesses, communities, schools, hospitals, barracks and research institutes, have worked hard.
 We have worked and given everything ourselves, but also received.
 Over time, we have seen and experienced an increasingly stubborn and prosperous China.
-Our country is home to kind and respectable people, rapid development and daily change, and our cause continues from generation to generation.
+Kind and respectable people live in our country, development is rapid and changes daily, and our cause is carried on from generation to generation.

 The sixth plenary session of the 19th CPC Central Committee approved the Party’s historic third resolution.
 The achievements of the centenary inspire us with courage, and the secular experiences inspire us.
-I spoke of the dialogue between Chairman Mao and Mr. Huang Yanpei in a Yaodong: it is only with the courage to reform oneself that one can take the initiative of history.
-The rebirth of the Chinese nation is by no means a simple endeavor, and impossible to achieve only by committing superficially.
-Not a straight, flat road, and not even achievable all at once.
-We must always keep the future in mind, remember the possible risks even when we are safe, and maintain strategic steadfastness and patience, and aim for the moon while keeping an eye on the earth.
+I spoke about the dialogue between Chairman Mao and Mr. Huang Yanpei in a Yaodong: it is only with the courage to self-reform that one can take the initiative of history.
+The rebirth of the Chinese nation is not a simple endeavor, and it cannot be achieved without a superficial effort.
+It is not a straight, flat road, and it cannot be done all at once.
+We must always keep the future in mind, remember the possible risks even when we are safe, and maintain strategic steadfastness and patience, and “aim for the moon while keeping an eye on the earth.”

 A large country certainly has priority problems.
 Everything is done in the interest of the people.
 I have carried out inspections in various places and have seen and heard so much that has enriched and inspired me.
 Whenever I visited a family, I always asked their members if they were facing any difficulties, and I always remember the words they said.

-People’s concerns are always in my heart, and priority is given to what people want.
-I also come from the countryside and have personally experienced poverty.
-Thanks to the continued commitment of many generations, those who lived in poverty can now have enough to eat, have enough clothes, go to school, have housing and receive health care.
+People’s concerns are always in my heart, and I prioritize what people want.
+I too come from the countryside and have personally experienced poverty.
+Thanks to the continued commitment of generations, those who lived in poverty can now eat their fill, have enough clothes, go to school, have a home to live and receive health care.
 Building a moderately prosperous society in all respects and eradicating poverty are tasks that our party had towards the people, but also contributions that it makes to the world.
 To ensure that people live better and better, we cannot stop at the results obtained because there is still a long way to go.

 Exploiting the Yellow River represents a thousand-year-old wish of the Chinese people.
 In recent years, I have visited the 9 provinces and autonomous regions that it crosses.
-From the Yellow River to the Blue River, they are the mother rivers of China; from the clean, turquoise Qinghai Lake to the meandering and tumultuous Yarlung Zangbo River; from the massive water diversion project from south to north to the green card of the Saihanba forest farm; from the migration of elephants from the south to the north of Yunnan province and their final return home, to the procreation and transhumance of Tibetan antelopes … everything tells us that if we take care of the environment, it will not will never betray.
+From the Yellow River to the Blue River, they are the “mother rivers” of China; from the clean, turquoise Qinghai Lake to the meandering and tumultuous Yarlung Zangbo River; from the massive water diversion project from south to north to the green card of the Saihanba forest farm; from the migration of elephants from the south to the north of Yunnan province and their final return, to the procreation and transhumance of Tibetan antelopes… all of this tells us that if we take care of the environment, it will never betray us.

 The motherland always cares about the prosperity and stability of Hong Kong and Macao.
-Only by supporting each other and working together to overcome difficulties can the One Country Two Systems principle move forward steadily.
+Only by supporting each other and working together to overcome challenges can the One Country Two Systems principle function stably.
 Achieving the complete unity of the whole country is the common will of all compatriots on both sides.
 With such sincerity, I hope that the sons and daughters of the whole Chinese nation can come together, creating a better future together.

-During the phone conversations and video conferences I have had with leaders of various countries and heads of international organizations, I have repeatedly received their appreciation for China’s fight against the Covid-19 epidemic. and for his contributions to the prevention and control of the pandemic around the world. .
+During the phone conversations and video conferences I have had with leaders of various countries and heads of international organizations, I have repeatedly received their appreciation for China’s fight against the Covid-19 epidemic. and for its contributions to prevention and control. of the global pandemic.
 So far, China has provided a total of 2 billion doses of the Covid vaccine to more than 120 countries and international organizations.
 All countries are in the same boat and can write the new chapter of the human community of destiny only through solidarity and cooperation.

 In more than a month, the opening ceremony of the Beijing Olympic and Paralympic Winter Games will take place.
 Getting more and more people involved in snow and ice sports is the goal of organizing the Olympic Games.
 We are sincerely committed to bringing the world an exceptional edition of the Olympic Games.
 The world is waiting for China, and China is already ready.

 The New Year’s bell is about to ring.
 Our three astronauts are still on a mission in infinite space.
-Compatriots abroad are always at work, staff at embassies and consulates, envoys from Chinese-owned enterprises and Chinese students abroad, as well as all those who pursue their dreams are always doing their best, just like you. .
+The overseas compatriots are always at work, the staff of embassies and consulates, envoys of Chinese-owned enterprises and Chinese students abroad, as well as all those who pursue their dream are always doing their best, just like you. .
 I offer you here all my most sincere greetings for the new year.

 For a shared future!
 Best wishes for the peace and prosperity of the country and the happiness and security of the people !!!